Belize: Independent Belize (since 1981)

+In 2023, Belize became the second Central American country to be awarded certification for the elimination of malaria by the WHO.

 Geography

 Belize is on the Caribbean coast of northern Central America.
 It shares a border on the north with the Mexican state of Quintana Roo, on the west with the Guatemalan department of Petén, and on the south with the Guatemalan department of Izabal.
 To the east in the Caribbean Sea, the second-longest barrier reef in the world flanks much of the 386 km of predominantly marshy coastline.
 The area of the country totals 22960 km2, an area slightly larger than El Salvador, Israel, New Jersey, or Wales.
 The many lagoons along the coasts and in the northern interior reduces the actual land area to 21400 km2.
 It is the only Central American country with no Pacific coastline.

 Belize is shaped roughly like a rhombus that extends about 280 km north-south and about 100 km east-west, with a total land boundary length of 516 km.
-The undulating courses of two rivers, the Hondo and the Sarstoon River, define much of the course of the country's northern and southern boundaries.
+The undulating courses of two rivers, the Hondo and the Sarstoon River, delineate much of the country's northern and southern boundaries.
 The western border follows no natural features and runs north–south through lowland forest and highland plateau.

 The north of Belize consists mostly of flat, swampy coastal plains, in places heavily forested.
 The flora is highly diverse considering the small geographical area.
 The south contains the low mountain range of the Maya Mountains.
 The highest point in Belize is Doyle's Delight at 1124 m.

 Belize's rugged geography has also made the country's coastline and jungle attractive to drug smugglers, who use the country as a gateway into Mexico.
 In 2011, the United States added Belize to the list of nations considered major drug producers or transit countries for narcotics.